 Handing us a map and some details about the resort, Mohan stepped quietly out the door and left Justin and I standing in the living room speechless.

 The Coco Residences are a secluded cluster of spacious villas located at the northern tip of the island.
-Each overwater villa has a living area, with incredibly well stocked minibar and private wine cellar, an incense-scented bedroom, separate dressing area and massive bathroom with a sunken, marble bath tub and indoor and outdoor showers.
-The decor, whilst obviously luxurious, also felt rustic and Maldivian; the high ceilings, exposed beams and local art were some of the features we were hoping to find when we arranged to stay at this independently-owned Maldivian property over some of the more well known brands in the region.
+Each overwater villa has a living area, with incredibly well stocked minibar and private wine cellar, an incense-scented bedroom, separate dressing area and massive bathroom with a sunken, marble bath tub plus both indoor and outdoor showers.
+The decor, whilst obviously luxurious, also felt rustic and Maldivian; the high ceilings, exposed beams and local art were some of the features we were hoping to find when we arranged to stay at this independently-owned Maldivian property.

 Of course, we couldn’t see it at this point but one of the best features of this residence was just outside the living quarters.
 Double doors from all 3 rooms – living, bedroom and bathroom – led onto the terrace that boasted a plunge pool (large enough for a few strokes), 4-poster day bed, sun loungers, dining area and, of course, a ladder that led down into the reef-filled lagoon.

-As Mohan had shown us the nifty remote control for the curtains before leaving the night before, the first thing we did upon waking in the morning was press the button with an ‘open sesame’ flourish of the hands.
+As Mohan had shown us the nifty remote control for the curtains before leaving the night before, the first thing we did upon waking in the morning was press the button with an ‘open sesame’ flourish.
 Propped between pillows we watched as the curtains peeled back and revealed this piece de resistance terrace and fifty shades of blue Maldivian view.

 If you followed this trip on social media you’ll know Justin and I spent our honeymoon mostly being pampered at the spa, meeting the local marine life and eating excellent cuisine whilst being surrounded by pinch me it’s too beautiful to be real scenery.